-3.3.
+3.4.
 Underage residents

-- a.
+- 3.4.1.
 The University prohibits any person under 18 years from selling, supplying, purchasing, possessing, or consuming alcohol in their residence or anywhere on University premises, including your bedroom.
 This is supported by the University's current Liquor Statute.
-This will not prevent you from being able to participate fully in the life of the Residence, as most of the sporting, cultural and social activities within our communities do not include the consumption of alcohol. - b.
-As an underage resident, we will apply the same approach to privacy and the disclosure of information as for those who are aged over 18 (as is described elsewhere in this Handbook).
-However, should we have concerns that you have been consuming alcohol, we do reserve the right to contact your listed emergency contact person(s). - c.
-When you first arrive, the Residence Management will meet with you to discuss the specific matters which apply to you as an underage resident. - d.
-The Residence Management is required to hold fortnightly meetings with all international students aged under-18 and submit a report to the Central Accommodation Office in accordance with the University procedure Admission of under-18 international students.
+This will not prevent you from being able to participate fully in the life of the Residence, as most of the sporting, cultural and social activities within our communities do not include the consumption of alcohol. - 3.4.2.
+As an underage resident, carefully review clauses X to X in the Occupancy Agreement.
+If we have concerns that you have been consuming alcohol or breaching the Occupancy Agreement, we do reserve the right to contact your listed emergency contact person(s). - 3.4.3.
+When you first arrive, Residence Management will meet with you to discuss the specific matters which apply to you as an underage resident. - 3.4.4.
+Residential Staff are required to hold fortnightly meetings with all international students aged under-18 and submit a report in accordance with the University procedure Admission of under-18 international students.